Norcia Basilica to Be Restored to ‘Exactly How it Was Before Earthquake’

 Originally constructed over the birthplace of St. Benedict of Norcia in the 14th century, the basilica will be restored to its “original appearance and so look exactly as it was before the earthquake,” Marica Mercalli, superintendent of Umbrian fine arts, told the Italian news agency, ANSA Nov.
 16.

 The news is a relief to the local people of Norcia, most of whom were concerned about earlier proposals, favored by local bishop, Archbishop Renato Boccardo of Spoleto-Norcia, to reconstruct the basilica in a modern architectural style.
-Some, however, remain cautious and are awaiting further reassurance as rubble still needs to be removed from the basilica, and restoration is likely to be years away.

-Archbishop Boccardo had in mind opening up the reconstruction project to an international competition and to rebuild the basilica “together with something of today."
+The archbishop had in mind opening up the reconstruction project to an international competition and to rebuild the basilica “together with something of today."
 The earthquake, he said in April, “leaves a mark, in people but also in architecture.”

 He added that “to remake everything as before would be to erase history.
 Why do we have to erase the signs of this earthquake?”
 The archbishop conceded that what remained of the facade, part of the left nave and apse should be safeguarded, but asked: “Why not find some ideas for keeping them along with something new?”